|Hometown:||Grand Rapids, Mich.|

 A three-star prospect by Rivals.com and Scout.com, he originally signed a National Letter-of-Intent with DePaul prior to his senior year, but attended postgraduate school at East Lansing (Mich.)
 Summit Christian Academy in 2010-11, averaging 17.4 points, 9.5 rebounds and 4.5 blocks per game.
 He also looked at Indiana, Iowa and Arizona State before joining the Gator program.
 He also attended New Creations (Ind.)
 Christian School and Oak Hill (Va.)
 Academy and played on the AAU circuit for the Michigan Mustangs and Team Detroit.

-Pitchford is also the first NU scholarship recruit in basketball from Michigan since Chester Surles, who played with the Huskers during the 1994-95 and 1995-96 seasons.
+Pitchford is also the first NU scholarship player in basketball from Michigan since Chester Surles, who played with the Huskers during the 1994-95 and 1995-96 seasons.
 Walter has one older brother, Keith, and one sister, Elizabeth.
 Walter, who was born on April 24, 1992, in Chicago, is the son of Walter Pitchford IV and Elaine Pitchford.
-Walter earned a spot on the Nebraska Scholar-Athlete Honor Roll in the fall of 2012.
+He majors in ethnic studies at Nebraska.

 Points: 19, at Maryland -- 02/19/15 ; Tennessee-Martin -- 11/28/14